Barchester Towers: Plot summary

-Barchester Towers concerns the leading clergy of the cathedral city of Barchester.
+Barchester Towers concerns the leading clergy of the fictional cathedral city of Barchester.
 The much loved bishop having died, all expectations are that his son, Archdeacon Grantly, will succeed him.
 Owing to the passage of the power of patronage to a new Prime Minister, a newcomer, the far more Evangelical Bishop Proudie, gains the see.
 His wife, Mrs Proudie, exercises an undue influence over the new bishop, making herself as well as the bishop unpopular with most of the clergy of the diocese.
-Her interference to veto the reappointment of the universally popular Mr Septimus Harding (protagonist of Trollope's earlier novel, The Warden) as warden of Hiram's Hospital is not well received, even though she gives the position to a needy clergyman, Mr Quiverful, with 14 children to support.
+Her interference, leading the Bishop to veto the reappointment of the universally popular Mr Septimus Harding (protagonist of Trollope's earlier novel, The Warden) as warden of Hiram's Hospital, is not well received, even though she seeks to have the position given to a needy clergyman, Mr Quiverful, who has a wife and 14 children to support.

 Even less popular than Mrs Proudie is the bishop's new chaplain, the hypocritical and sycophantic Mr Obadiah Slope, who decides it would be expedient to marry Harding's wealthy widowed daughter, Eleanor Bold.
-Slope hopes to win her favour by interfering in the controversy over the wardenship.
-The Bishop or rather Mr Slope under the orders of Mrs Proudie, also orders the return of the prebendary Dr Vesey Stanhope from Italy.
+Slope hopes to win her favour by interfering in the controversy over the wardenship, in favour of Mr Harding.
+The Bishop, or rather Mr Slope under the direction of Mrs Proudie, also orders the return of the prebendary Dr Vesey Stanhope from Italy.
 Stanhope has been in Italy recovering from a sore throat for 12 years and has spent his time catching butterflies.
 With him to the Cathedral Close come his wife and their three adult children.
-The younger of Dr Stanhope's two daughters causes consternation in the Palace and threatens the plans of Mr Slope.
-Signora Madeline Vesey Neroni is a disabled serial flirt with a young daughter and a mysterious Italian husband, whom she has left.
-Mrs Proudie is appalled and considers her an unsafe influence on her daughters, servants and Mr Slope.
-Mr Slope is drawn like a moth to a flame and cannot keep away.
-Dr Stanhope's son Bertie is skilled at spending money but not at making it; his sisters think marriage to rich Eleanor Bold will help.
+The younger of Dr Stanhope's two daughters causes consternation in the Palace and threaten the plans of Mr Slope.
+Signora Madeline Vesey Neroni is a disabled flirt with a young daughter and a mysterious Italian husband, whom she has left.
+Mrs Proudie is appalled and considers her an unsafe influence on her daughters, servants and, indeed, Mr Slope.
+Mr Slope is drawn like a moth to a flame, and cannot keep away from the Signora.
+Dr Stanhope's artistic son Bertie is skilled at spending money and flitting from obsession to obsession (painting, Judaism, sculpting); his sisters think marriage to rich Eleanor Bold will help him settle down.